tmtsoftware/tcs-vslice-0.4/README.md

 It assumes that the native shared libs for TPK and csw-c are already installed in /usr/local/lib and copies them to install/tcs-vslice-04/lib/`uname`, where `uname` is Darwin for MacOS, or Linux.

-This was tested on Ubuntu-21.04 and MacOS-12.
+This was tested on Ubuntu-21.04 and MacOS-12 (Due to security issues, it is recommended to use the brew install on Macs).

 ## Running the pk assembly